+BHAT'S NEW DIRECTIVE INIKAL EXPLANATION

-WHAT'S NEW BIRECTIVE DIRECTOR SREETENCE INTENT EXPLANATION Determining Bligibility ility Screening 4.0 Anyone who wishes to make an application for assistance under the Act must be given the opportunity to do so and to have the application reviewed and a decision made and communicated concerning his or her eligibility for assistance.
-(Pg.2) Applications under Ontario Works include requests for: ➤ employment assistance, including community participation and employment measures; ➤ financial assistance including income assistance for basic needs and shelter, benefits and emergency assistance.
-(Pg.3) The Act provides for financial assistance and benefits to be paid to persons who meet eligibility requirements included in one of the prescribed groups: ➤ employable persons; ➤ an adult providing temporary care of a child; ➤ disabled persons not in receipt of ODSP ➤ aged persons over age 65 not in receipt of OAS.
+Determining Bligibility ility

+1. Intake Screening 4.0 Anyone who wishes to make an application for assistance under the Act must be given the opportunity to do so and to have the application reviewed and a decision made and communicated concerning his or her eligibility for assistance.
+(Pg.2) Applications under Ontario Works include requests for: Employment assistance, including community participation and employment measures; Infinancial assistance including income assistance for basic needs and shelter, benefits and emergency assistance.
+(Pg.3) The Act provides for financial assistance and benefits to be paid to persons who meet eligibility requirements included in one of the prescribed groups: employable persons; an adult providing temporary care of a child; disabled persons not in receipt of ODSP aged persons over age 65 not in receipt of OAS.
 (Pg.4)

-WHAT'S NEW DIRECTIVE REFERENCE DIRECTIVE REFERENCE (NTENT) KKPEANATION 2.
-Verification 6.0 Workers with delegated authority An application for assistance shall include: Interview must conduct a verification 1.
+Z. Verification 6.0 Interview Interview Workers with delegated authority An application for assistance shall include: must conduct a verification 1.
 A Financial Assistance Form - part 1 of the application interview (and orientation session for assistance as required locally) in order to 2.
-A Participation Agreement - part 2 of the application determine budgetary requirements for assistance based on verified applicant 3.
-A Consent to Disclose and Verify Information information and assist the Rights and Responsibilities Form. applicant, where required, with the (Pg.7) development of a participation An application for Temporary Care Assistance shall include: plan.
+A Participation Agreement - part 2 of the application determine budgetary requirements for assistance based on verified applicant A Consent to Disclose and Verify Information information and assist the Rights and Responsibilities Form. applicant, where required, with the (Pg.7) development of a participation An application for Temporary Care Assistance shall include: plan.
 An Application for Temporary Care Assistance.
 (Pg.3) 2.
 A Consent to Disclose and Verify Information.
 A Rights and Responsibilities Form.
 (Pg.7)

-EXPERIVATION Participation in employment assistance is mandatory.
-Approved activities are: Deformulative Participation Community Participation Pother employment measures which include: Other employment measures which include: Other employment placement Chaptroved education or training programs Approved self-employment OApproved self-employment OApproved self-employment OA supports to self-employment OA sole support parent who has a dependent child for whom publicly funded education is not available.
-If school for child is part-time the parent's employment activity would also be part-time.
-OIndividuals who are in receipt of Temporary Care Assistance for a child.
-OA parent who is required to stay at home with a preschool child and where no alternative child care is available.
-OAny person who is ill or injured and provides medical proof of such.
-OA person is an applicant for income support under ODSP.
-R. INTENT Applicants and participants receiving financial assistance under Ontario Works, who do not have requirements deferred, are required to participate in activities that support the individual's shortest route to employment as a condition of eligibility.
+EREANTION Participation in employment assistance is mandatory.
+Approved activities are: Community Participation Comployment placement CApproved self-employment activities CApproved self-employment activities CApproved self-employment CApproved self-employment CApproved self-employment CApproved self-employment CApproved self-employment Cartain Cabibistance abuse recovery programs.
+(Pgs.10, 11) Temporary Deferrals may be made for the following reasons: CA sole support parent who has a dependent child for whom publicly funded education is not available.
+If school for child is part-time the parent's employment activities activities are abuse recovery of Temporary Care Assistance for a child.
+CA parent who is required to stay at home with a preschool child and where no alternative child care is available.
+CA parent who is ill or injured and provides medical proof of such.
+CA person who is 65 years of age or older.
+Applicants and participants receiving financial assistance under Ontario Works, who do not have requirements deferred, are required to participate in activities that support the individual's shortest route to employment as a condition of eligibility.
 These requirements should reflect their experience, skills, circumstances and the local labour market.
-(Pg.3) DIRECTIVE REFERENCE 7.0 WHAT'S NEW Participation Requirements
+(Pg.3) REERENCE 0.7 3.
+Setting Participation Requirements